burhanhelmy/flutter-core-structure/README.md

 Thing should be considered

-- Folder structure
-- Environment variable
-- Navigation
-- Theme
+- Scalability
-- Network
+- Omnideveloper
-- Testing
+- Testability

 My approach is to go to folder by feature: